IsaiahTshabalala/dialogboxjs/README.md

 # dialogboxjs

  A reusable modal dialog box component using react-modal.
 It is written in Javascript.
  * This component is a wrapper of elements (e.g. inputs) that must be displayed in a modal dialogbox.
  * You import and use it in a component where you want to display certain contents in a dialog box.
+ * The dialog box is like a blank canvas, you only have to worry about styling the contents that you display within the dialogbox.

 ## Installation

 ```